-- (e) For purposes of this section, "Community-Based Adult Services" or "CBAS" means an outpatient, facility-based program, provided pursuant to a participant's individualized plan of care, as developed by the center's multidisciplinary team, that delivers nutrition services, professional nursing care, therapeutic activities, facilitated participation in group or individual activities, social services, personal care services, and, when specified in the individual plan of care, physical therapy, occupational therapy, speech therapy, behavioral health services, registered dietician services, and transportation. - (f) This section shall be implemented only if federal financial participation is available.
+- (3) CBAS providers shall comply with the provisions of California's Bridge to Reform Section 1115(a) Medicaid Demonstration (11-W-00193/9) and any successor demonstration. federal authorities. - (d) (1)-In counties where the State Department of Health Care Services has implemented Medi-Cal managed care, CBAS shall be available as a Medi-Cal managed care benefit pursuant to Section 14186.3, except that for individuals who qualify for CBAS, but who are not qualified for, or who are exempt from, enrollment in Medi-Cal managed care, CBAS shall be provided as a fee-for-service Medi-Cal benefit. - (2) For Medi-Cal CBAS services provided through managed care health plans, the plans shall reimburse contracted providers at rates that are not less than Medi-Cal fee-for service (FFS) rates, as published and revised by the State Department of Health Care Services, including retroactive payment of any rate increment based on State Department of Health Care Services retroactive rate adjustments, for equivalent services on the date the services were provided. - (e) For purposes of this section, "Community-Based Adult Services" or "CBAS" means an outpatient, facility-based program, provided pursuant to a participant's individualized plan of care, as developed by the center's multidisciplinary team, that delivers nutrition services, professional nursing care, therapeutic activities, facilitated participation in group or individual activities, social services, personal care services, and, when specified in the individual plan of care, physical therapy, occupational therapy, speech therapy, behavioral health services, registered dietician services, and transportation. - (f) This section shall be implemented only-if to the extent that any necessary federal approvals are obtained and federal financial participation is-available. available and is not jeopardized.